 Further, one state that recognizes the tort of negligent supervision provides that employers do not have a duty to supervise when the employees are off-duty or not working.
 See Tichenor, 32 F.3d at 960 (explaining Miss. law).
 Problems of excessive entanglement seem inevitable if the court is asked to determine whether a priest, minister or rabbi was on or off duty when he engaged in conduct that was against the laws of the religious denomination and beyond the scope of his employment.

 In conclusion, our holding is limited to the following issues.
-We hold that Ms. Pritzlaff's claim against the Archdiocese is time barred.
+We hold that Ms. Pritzlaff‘s claim against the Archdiocese is time barred.
 We further hold that, assuming they exist at all, the tort of negligent hiring and retention may not be maintained against a religious governing body due to concerns of excessive entanglement, and that the tort of negligent training or supervision cannot be successfully asserted in this case because it would require an inquiry into church laws, practices and policies.
-Therefore, we reverse that portion of the decision of the court of appeals which *331 remanded the case for a trial on the negligent supervision claim against the Archdiocese.
+Therefore, we reverse that portion of the decision of the court of appeals which

-By the Court.The decision of the court of appeals which remanded the case against the Archdiocese for a trial on the negligent supervision claim is reversed.
+By the Court.—The decision of the court of appeals which remanded the case against the Archdiocese for a trial on the negligent supervision claim is reversed.

 Justice JANINE P. GESKE took no part.

-I dissent because the majority apparently has misreads the allegations of the plaintiff's complaint.
+HEFFERNAN, CHIEF JUSTICE (dissenting).
+I dissent because the majority apparently has misread the allegations of the plaintiff‘s complaint.

 As the majority correctly states, plaintiff alleges, “. . . she has suppressed and been unable to perceive the existence . . . of her psychological and emotional injuries until approximately April, 1992.”
 (Majority opinion at 316).

-The allegation is plain that she did not "perceive" her injuries until April of 1992.
-If this allegation is true, a matter that must eventually be decided at trial, she has brought her action within the period of limitations.[1]
+The allegation is plain that she did not “perceive” her injuries until April of 1992.
+If this allegation is true, a matter that must eventually be decided at trial, she has brought her action within the period of limitations.1

 The majority would object to this result because it relies on the discovery rule, i.e., that a cause of action does not accrue until the victim is not only aware of the injury but also must be aware of the cause of the injury.
+That statement of the discovery rule is substantially correct, but the majority would insist that, because plaintiff alleges that she knew of the coerced

 As I understand the complaint, it does not seek damages for whatever injury or trauma was occasioned at the time of the alleged sexual misconduct.
 It seeks damages for emotional and psychological harm which subsequently ensued and which could not be objectively associated with the original misconduct until decades later.